It's Yorkshire's oldest service area, still providing facilities as the M1 passes Sheffield.

 The footbridge would have been connected to the main building at each end, but it is a separate structure in its own right.
 Given the exposed location, this can make it feel rather cold and bleak.
 A rearrangement on the southbound side saw the bridge's connection to the main building blocked off, meaning customers had to leave via a second exit and follow a winding path round to the main entrance.

 Concern was caused by the plan to widen the M1 between J28 and J32, which was announced in 1989.
-When this eventually happened in 2016, it was done on a small scale which didn't impact the service area.
+Forte were unable to build a hotel in case this was impacted by the roadworks.
+When the road was eventually widened in 2016, it was done on a small scale and didn't impact the service area.

 In early 2020, the forecourts were converted to Welcome Break branding.